ryanallen/dharma/README.md

 (*Recite three times.*)

-May all mother sentient beings-limitless as space-
-have happiness and the causes of happiness!<sup>[1](#1)</sup> May they be free
-from suffering and the causes of suffering!<sup>[2](#2)</sup> May they not be
-separated from the happiness that is free from sorrow!
-May they
-rest in equanimity, free from attachment and aversion!

-May all mother sentient beings-limitless as space-
-have happiness and the causes of happiness!<sup>[1](#1)</sup> May they be free
-from suffering and the causes of suffering!<sup>[2](#2)</sup> May they not be
-separated from the happiness that is free from sorrow!
-May they
-rest in equanimity, free from attachment and aversion!

-May all mother sentient beings-limitless as space-
-have happiness and the causes of happiness!<sup>[1](#1)</sup> May they be free
+May all mother sentient beings limitless as space have happiness and the causes of happiness!<sup>[1](#1)</sup> May they be free from suffering and the causes of suffering!<sup>[2](#2)</sup> May they not be separated from the happiness that is free from sorrow!
+May they rest in equanimity, free from attachment and aversion!

-from suffering and the causes of suffering!<sup>[2](#2)</sup> May they not be
+May all mother sentient beings limitless as space have happiness and the causes of happiness!<sup>[1](#1)</sup> May they be free from suffering and the causes of suffering!<sup>[2](#2)</sup> May they not be separated from the happiness that is free from sorrow!
+May they rest in equanimity, free from attachment and aversion!

-separated from the happiness that is free from sorrow!
-May they
-rest in equanimity, free from attachment and aversion!
+May all mother sentient beings limitless as space have happiness and the causes of happiness!<sup>[1](#1)</sup> May they be free from suffering and the causes of suffering!<sup>[2](#2)</sup> May they not be separated from the happiness that is free from sorrow!
+May they rest in equanimity, free from attachment and aversion!

 <details id="1"><summary>Note <sup>1</sup></summary>The cause of happiness is love.</details>
 <details id="2"><summary>Note <sup>2</sup></summary>The cause of suffering is self-grasping.</details><br>